The Expectation Gap: When Hiring Promises Meet Workplace Reality

 - May damage professional reputation

-Note: The National Labor Relations Act protects salary discussions despite many employer policies suggesting otherwise.
+In the US, the National Labor Relations Act protects salary discussions whatever an employer handbook suggests.

 Employers who want to avoid bait-and-switch patterns can implement these practices.